KevinMarquette/kevinmarquette.github.io/_posts/2016-11-06-powershell-hashtable-everything-you-wanted-to-know-about.md

     $scriptBlock.CheckRestrictedLanguage( $allowedCommands, $allowedVariables, $true )
     $hashtable = ( & $scriptBlock )

-It imports the contents of the file into a `scriptblock`, then checks to make sure it does not have any other powershell commands in it before it executes it.
+It imports the contents of the file into a `scriptblock`, then checks to make sure it does not have any other PowerShell commands in it before it executes it.

 On that note, did you know that a module manifest (the psd1 file) is just a hashtable?

 ## Keys are just strings
-I didn't want to go off on this tengent earlier, but the keys are just strings.
+I didn't want to go off on this tangent earlier, but the keys are just strings.
 So we can put quotes around anything and make it a key.

     $person = @{
         'full name' = 'Kevin Marquette'